DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 You can save your captures and display them again at any time.
 More details coming soon.

 ..
-TODO:: Finish this above
+TODO:: Finish this above - Capture the samples in PulseView

 DCC Track Phase Detector
 ==========================